Captain Marvel's Powers Make Her The Strongest Avenger Yet — You Read That Right, Thor

 By the time the last credits rolled on the devastating Avengers: Infinity War and fans picked their jaws up off the floor, the one bright spot they could cling to was the knowledge that they'll soon be able to meet the all-powerful hero Captain Marvel.
 But what are Captain Marvel's powers, and will she actually be able to save the day?
 This post contains spoilers for Avengers: Infinity War.
 The end of Avengers: Infinity War was, without question, the most bleak of any Marvel movie; and possibly any superhero movie.
 After watching a number of heroes like Spider-Man, Black Panther, and Groot fade away into ash, the audience was then treated to a shot of a smiling Thanos watching the sunset on an alien planet as a smile crept across his face before the screen faded to black.
 It was incredibly somber, but as any Marvel fan should know, it wasn't really the end.

 In the film's post-credits scene, S.H.I.E.L.D. agents Nick Fury and Maria Hill drive through New York and attempt, unsuccessfully, to locate Tony Stark.
 Then people start disappearing, including Hill and Fury himself.
-But before Fury fades to ash, he manages to send a message on what looks like an old beeper that's been modified with alien technology, and once his message goes through, Captain Marvel's insignia is shown on the device's screen.
+But before fading to ash, Fury manages to send a message on what looks like an old beeper that's been modified with alien technology, and once his message goes through, Captain Marvel's insignia is shown on the device's screen.
 So with Captain Marvel clearly playing a key role in the sequel to Infinity War, what can fans expect her to do?

 The answer is actually a bit of a mystery, as the film version of the character seems like it's going to be a bit different from the comic book version.
 In 2016, Marvel Studios head Kevin Feige told Vulture's Kyle Buchanan that Captain Marvel was going to be the most powerful hero in the MCU by far.
 "With Captain Marvel, she is as powerful a character as we’ve ever put in a movie.
 Her powers are off the charts, and when she’s introduced, she will be by far the strongest character we’ve ever had," Feige said.
 That's a pretty big statement considering the films feature Thor and Hulk, generally considered the two most powerful Avengers in the comics, but the Captain Marvel of the comics isn't exactly a slouch, either.